Brillouin

 Brillouin spectroscopy began with the brilliant work of French physicist Léon Brillouin, who first explained how light interacts with acoustic waves in a material back in 1922.
 Léon was one of the pioneering physicists who lived in the early 20th century, and he is considered one of the founders of modern solid-state physics.

-He predicted the interaction between acoustic phonons and photons, where a photon interacts with density fluctuations in matter, resulting in a negative and a positive frequency shift (Stokes or anti-Stokes, respectively) as shown schematically below:
+He predicted the interaction between optical waves (photons) and acoustic waves (phonons), where a photon interacts with density fluctuations in matter resulting in a negative (Stokes) and a positive (anti-Stokes) frequency shift, as shown schematically below:

 A schematic of the Brillouin spectrum